murak038/SVM/README.md

 ### Problem 2b: `mySoftplus(filename, k,numruns)`

-Goal: Implement the Pegasos algorithm to evaluate its performance on the MNIST-13 dataset for varying batch sizes.
+Goal: Use a softened hingeloss called ”soft-plus” to create an analytically computable gradient for a primal SVM

 Input:
 - filename: name and path of csv file containing target in first column and data in the other